paul-chunwong/paul-chunwong/README.md

 - 👋 Hi, I’m @paul-chunwong and I am currently a year 2 CS student at UBC!
-- 👀 I’m interested in Software Development!
+- 👀 I’m interested in a Software Development intern/coop position!
-- 🌱 I’m currently learning html, css, js...
+- 🌱 I’m currently learning React and Database...
 - 📫 How to reach me chunwong@student.ubc.ca or linkedin: https://www.linkedin.com/in/chun-pang-paul-wong-5b9091221/

 <!---